 Do not judge the success of your content marketing based on subjective factors or generalized data.
 Extract numbers out of your campaign, analyse these and create reliable performance data and metric reports.
 This dissecting of numbers from your traffic will open up more insights.
 The analysis will show you strategies that are working better and which ones have the potential to grow your reader-base.

 Content marketing might seem tedious at first.
-Even so, with the guide above, you can create content which keeps bringing people back.
+Even so, with the guide above, you can create content that keeps bringing people back.

 Do you need help creating and distributing quality content for your brand?
 Partnering with a PR agency like Pressfarm might be just the thing you need.
 With a team of skilled writers and designers, Pressfarm can create winning press releases, design creative media kits, and craft engaging feature stories, all of which will help make a positive impression for your brand.